rumeshnw/PayRoll/README.md

     1. Generate employee pay slip
     99. Exit the system

-Once user proceed with Generate employee pay slip, system will request multiple inputs in an interactive CLI to generate the pay slip.
+Once user proceed with Generate employee payslip, system will request multiple inputs in an interactive CLI to generate the pay slip.

-Generated pay slip will be printed as follows,
+Generated payslip will be printed as follows,

     ------------ Pay Slip ------------
     Pay Period:     Month of March (1 March to 31 March)